JetBrains/KEEP/proposals/collection-literals.md

 Which means that types of the parameters must be the same, and all type parameters with their bounds must be the same.

 **Restriction 6.**
-All `of` overloads must have zero extension/context parameters/receivers.
+All `of` overloads must have no extension/context parameters/receivers.

 We forbid them to keep mental model simpler and since we didn't find major use cases.
 Since all those "implicit receivers" affect availability of the `of` function, it'd complicate `outerCall` overload resolution, if we allowed "implicit receivers".